 A Conceptual Site Development Plan must be included in the Application and prepared in accordance with instructions set forth in the Architectural Manual (Submission Requirements).
-The Conceptual Site Development Plan must be at least 11"x17" and include all of the following (if applicable):
+The Conceptual Site Development Plan must be at least 11"x17" and include all following items (Applicant must indicate "N/A" for any not applicable items):

-1. All existing and proposed easements to be defined and indicated on plan.

-- 2. Topographic contours at appropriate vertical intervals. - 3.
+- 1. All existing and proposed easements to be defined and indicated on plan. - 2.
+Topographic contours at appropriate vertical intervals. - 3.
 Wetlands, floodplains, and state waters located with areas of disturbance calculated for the Wetlands, including required buffer zones clearly delineated to reflect how they will impact the development of the site. - 4.
 Use of all adjacent properties and structures within 100' of the subject property boundary clearly defined both graphically and in written form.
 See the Architectural Manual Submission Requirements for further guidance. - 5.
 Zoning setbacks and restrictions graphically indicated. - 6.
 Indication of all existing structures, tanks, slabs, utilities and any other improvements existing on the property at the time of application. - 7.
 Indication of the all driving and walking entrance access to the property and a layout of all buildings, roads, Paved Pedestrian Walkways and parking areas. - 8.
 Location of all interior and exterior site amenities indicated in the Application Form. - 9.
-Defined areas of all tree and vegetation preservation.
+Areas of all tree and vegetation preservation must clearly be defined both graphically and in written form.
+See the Architectural Manual Submission Requirements for further guidance.